votrongdao/daovo.github.io/_posts/2019-09-09-azure-fundamentals-saigon..markdown

 ### Skype Group

-Please join group chat on skype to discuss about [Azure Fundermentals](https://join.skype.com/lc1VwrrddeFO)
+Please join group chat on skype to discuss anything about [Azure](https://join.skype.com/lc1VwrrddeFO)

 ### Redeem Promotion Code
 MPORTANT: The use of the pass is subject to the following Terms and Conditions: